 Emory Dance Company auditions are held at the beginning of each semester.
 For information on upcoming audition dates visit the Emory Dance Program website.

 Guest artists and residencies play a key role in the education of the dance students at Emory.
-The Flora Glenn Candler Series has allowed the Dance Program to present some of the finest modern dance companies in North America.
-The Dance Program has greatly enhanced student learning experiences by creating multifaceted extended residencies with such companies as Doug Varone and Dancers, Urban Bush Women, the José Limón Dance Company, David Dorfman Dance, and Cedar Lake Contemporary Ballet.
-Residencies have often been supported by the Emory Coca-Cola Artist in Residence program.
+The Candler Concert Series has allowed the Dance Program to present some of the finest modern dance companies in North America.
+The Dance Program has greatly enhanced student learning experiences by creating multifaceted extended residencies with such companies as The Bill T. Jones/Arnie Zane Dance Company, Monica Bill Barnes & Company, David Dorfoman Dance, Doug Varone and Dancers, Urban Bush Women, the José Limón Dance Company, and Cedar Lake Contemporary Ballet.